evvvvil/urptransitionshaders-docs/README.md

 **Backface colouring**<br>
 _This option is only available when surface render face is set to `Both`._<br>
-How much to colour the back face with the 'Backface Colour' defined above.
+How much to colour the back face with the `Backface Colour` defined above.

 **Silhouette Tint**<br>
 Tint final colour with a flat silhouette colour to create an unlit silhouette look.